 In Ms. Jordan Diengdeh v.
 S.S.
 Chopra, the apex court observed that the grounds for divorce under Section 2 of the Dissolution of Muslim Marriage Act shall be the grounds for application for judicial separation as well.
 Accordingly, the grounds are:

 - If the husband is missing and his whereabouts are not known for more than 4 years.
 For instance, if the husband is serving in the armed forces and went missing on a mission or if confident information is received that he has died in a battle but he returns after 5 years.
 In these cases, judicial separation can be obtained.

 - If the husband does not maintain his wife and neglects her needs and requirements for a period of two years or more, the wife can apply for judicial separation.

 - If the husband is convicted for any offence punishable with the minimum punishment of 7 years of imprisonment or for any other offence where he has been sentenced for 7 years of imprisonment, the wife can claim judicial separation.

 - If the husband has abstained from fulfilling his marital obligations such as taking care of his wife and children, meeting the emotional and physical needs of the wife, for a period of three years or more, judicial separation can be obtained.

-- If the wife founds out that her husband is impotent and the information was not disclosed to her during the marriage, she can file for judicial separation.
+- If the wife finds out that her husband is impotent and the information was not disclosed to her during the marriage, she can file for judicial separation.

 - If the husband suffers from leprosy or any other form of venereal disease which is likely to be communicable.